lipesantosa/Learning-MRUV-with-python/README.md

 # Learning-MRUV-with-python
-This program has the objective teaching Uniformly Varied Rectilinear Motion(MRUV) utilizing the Python language.
+This program has the objective teaching Uniformly Varied Rectilinear Motion(MRUV) utilizing the Python language.+

 REQUISITOS
 Bibliotecas: